#visa

 Artist Visa can be one of the few self-sponsored visas available in Japan

-While the process becomes more challenging, it is technically possible to apply for an artist visa in Japan without a company sponsor.
-In other words, an Artist Visa could be considered as one of the few self-sponsored visas in Japan.
+While the process is more challenging, it is technically possible to apply for an Artist Visa in Japan without a company sponsor.
+In other words, the Artist Visa is one of the few visa types in Japan that can allow self-sponsorship.

 Artist Visa or Business Manager Visa?

-If you have your own client base and are considering applying for a self-sponsored artist visa, we recommend that you take a step back and consider whether you will be working primarily as an artist or if you will actually be running a business.
+If you already have your own client base and are considering applying for a self-sponsored Artist Visa, we recommend taking a step back to evaluate whether your primary activities are truly artistic in nature, or if you are going to be operating a business.

 Required Documents for an Artist Visa Application